Toolsets

 Main Screen

-| Element | Description |
+| Available Actions | Description |

 |---|---|

-| Actions | Hover over any folder to view a context menu icon with actions you can perform in relation to the selected folder. - Rename: Use to rename the selected folder. - Move to: Use to select a target location in the hierarchy to move the selected folder. - Manage permissions: Redirects to Folder Storage to manage access to the folder. - Delete: Use to delete the folder with Toolsets inside it. |
+| Actions | Hover over any folder to view a context menu icon with actions you can perform in relation to the selected folder. - Rename: Use to rename the selected folder. - Move to: Use to select a target location in the hierarchy to move the selected folder. - Manage permissions: Redirects to Folder Storage to manage access to the folder. - Delete: Use to delete the folder with objects inside it. |

-Toolsets Grid
+Toolsets grid

 | Column | Description |